Teodoro Trivulzio

-Teodoro Trivulzio (1458–1531) was an Italian condottiero and marshal of France.
+Teodoro Trivulzio (1458–1531) was an Italian condottiero who served the French crown during the Italian Wars and became a marshal of France in 1526.

+Biography

+Trivulzio was born in Milan as son of Pietro Trivulzio and Laura Bossi.
+He was the brother of Cardinal Antonio Trivulzio and was a nephew of marshal Gian Giacomo Trivulzio.

-He was born in Milan, the nephew of Gian Giacomo Trivulzio.
-He took part in the Italian Wars under the French King Louis XII, fighting in the French vanguard at the battle of Agnadello (1509) and in the battle of Ravenna (1512).
-He assisted Marshal Odet de Foix in the siege of Parma in 1521, and was named governor of Milan in 1525.
-Trivulzio had however to leave the latter position after the battle of Pavia in the same year, which marked the French collapse in northern Italy.
+In the service of King Louis XII, he fought with the French vanguard at the Battle of Agnadello (1509) and later took part in the Battle of Ravenna (1512).
+In 1521 he assisted Marshal Odet de Foix during the siege of Parma.
+He was appointed governor of Milan in 1525, but relinquished the post after the Battle of Pavia later that year, which marked a major reversal for the French position in northern Italy.

-In 1526 he was created marshal of France by King Francis I, receiving the position of Governor of Genoa.
-He proved however unable to control the latter, and had to surrender to a revolt in 1528.
-In 1530 he was named governor of Lyon, where he died in 1531.
+In 1526 Trivulzio was created marshal of France by King Francis I and appointed governor of Genoa.
+He failed to secure control of the city and surrendered during a revolt in 1528.
+In 1530 he became governor of Lyon, where he died in 1531.